katholiek-onderwijs-vlaanderen/sri2postgres/README.md

 Once a TRANSACTION is finish the method will ask for the following page to the api ( in this case by asking http://api.mine.org/customers?limit=500&offset=500) until there are no more resource to save.
 Finally it tells you:

-- How many resources were saved
+- How many resources were saved.
-- How many resources were NOT saved
+- How many resources were NOT saved.

+Code example:

     sri2postgres.connect(function () {
         sri2postgres.saveResources().then(function(result){
             result.resourcesSync
             result.resourcesNotSync
         });
     });